 Women's Basketball at Emerson

-Babson and Emerson will meet for the eighth time in a series that dates back to the 2013-14 season on Wednesday.
-The Beavers are 7-0 all-time against the Lions, which includes six double-digit victories.
+• Babson and Emerson will meet for the 11th time in a series that dates back to 2014 on Wednesday night.
+The Beavers are 10-0 all-time against the Lions, which includes nine double-digit victories.

 SCOUTING THE LIONS